Knee injury Causes ,Effects and Treatments

 Knees are among the joints in our bodies that receive a lot of stress.
 Aside holding up a substantial portion of our weight they are also essential for walking and running.
-However, they are usually ignored until they start to malfunction. back of knee hurts is a common affliction today and can be caused by a myriad of structural and metabolic problems.
-The key to effectively dealing with pain behind knees is to find and treat its cause.
+However, they are usually ignored until they start to malfunction.Back knee pain is a common affliction today and can be caused by a myriad of structural and metabolic problems.
+The key to effectively dealing with pain is to find and treat its cause.

-Various Causes of pain behind knee
+Various Causes of pains

 Pinpointing the Cause of the Pain

-Physicians are trained to help figure out the cause of back of knee pain.
-They will ask a lot of questions such as when the pain started, when does it hurt, what aggravates and relieves it, and if there was a history of knee injury.
+Physicians are trained to help figure out the cause of pain.
+They will ask a lot of questions such as when the pain started, when does it hurt, what aggravates and relieves it, and if there was a history of injuries.
 They will also ask about diet, physical activity and weight problems as these can contribute to sore back of knee.
 Aside from the patient history, a set of maneuvers to help determine which structures are damaged.
 Fortunately today, imaging techniques such as x-rays and MRI’s can differentiate whether the problem involves the bones, the soft tissues or both.
 Patients who have nerve problems need to be worked up by a neurologist.
 Once the cause has been determined doctors can now proceed with the proper treatment.

-Treatment and Exercise of Back of Knee Pain
+Treatment and Exercise

 For those suffering from chronic back knee pain the best exercise would be swimming.
 High impact exercises such as basketball should be limited to at least once a week and should be avoided at the slightest sign of pain.